Electronic Logs for Truckers

 Electronic Logs for truckers are capable of capturing important information like GPS location of the truck, distance traveled and how many hours the driver has been working.
 These devices are designed to track and to prepare the hours-of-service (HOS) reports automatically.
 However, HOS247 offers more than just the basics.
 We’ve added many great features to help carriers and owner-operators manage trucking operations and compliance.
 This includes GPS fleet tracking, IFTA mileage reporting, vehicle maintenance, and dispatch features topped with superior customer service by a multilingual team and a no-contract policy.

 How To Choose Electronic Logs Provider?

 In a rush to be compliant many carriers purchased unreliable and difficult to operate electronic logs.
-In addition, many ELD providers haven’t followed through with on-going customer service and on on the road assistance.
+In addition, many ELD providers haven’t followed through with on-going customer service and on the road assistance.
 This has left many truckers with a device they don’t understand or can’t properly use.